fejao/rpi-scroll-pHAT/twitter/README.md

       ![Imgur Image](http://i.imgur.com/7zOIVbQ.gif)

+## 3.2.3 - Logo Scroll Right to the Left
 * **logo-scroll-right-left-in**
   * Scroll-in the *Twitter Logo* from *right* to *left*.
   * It will scroll till the middle **-1** position, to display at the middle,